OrvilleApp/Classic-Wallet-Helper/README.md

-# Slider Puzzle List
+# Multi-function-Note

-Technical support for "Slider Puzzle List"
+Technical support for "Multi-function-Note"

 We are provide technical support for this app, you can directly reply to the contact developer.
-Email: sliderpuzzlelistDev@gmail.com
+Email: MultifunctionNote@gmail.com

 Privacy Policy